 Sprint Goal & Commitment

 During refinement, we estimate the top stories in our backlog.
 At this point, this is nothing but a more or less educated guess, typically based on a “reference story”.
 During the sprint planning, we pick as many stories as we expect we can get done during the sprint.
-This typically means converting the complexity into my personal estimation of how long I believe I will take to implement this.
+This typically means converting the complexity into my personal estimation of how long I believe it will take to implement this.

 So why can this become a problem?
 Because technical debt is everywhere.
 It may be the module you wrote 6 months ago.
 It may be something a Junior put into production while the supervising Senior was on vacation.
-It may be something that simply slipped through review.
+Or it may be something that simply slipped through review.
 We are all constantly learning and evolving, and if you believe that your work from over a year ago is still top-notch, you probably did not get any better at what you do.

 We will inevitably encounter some sort of technical debt during development that we did not plan for.
 And this will force us to make a decision: Do we fix that debt or do we hide it (and „elegantly“ work around it)?